 This course offers hands-on experience with current technologies in molecular biology.
 Gene expression is examined at the protein, RNA, and DNA levels.
-Students are expected to work in the lab in addition to the normally scheduled periods.
-Course enrollment is limited to allow students to sharpen their molecular biology lab skills.
-Prereq: BCHM 265, BIOL 332, BIOL 336, or BCHM 301; M. Jones-Rhoades
+Students are expected to work in the lab in addition to the normally scheduled

 BIOL 346 Developmental Biology Techniques